 The historical story of the Lincoln Hills resort is truly remarkable.
 It combines the very best American ideals of vision, equity, justice and community.
 What began as the hallmark of American entrepreneurship, the ability to see and to seize economic opportunity, quickly became something much larger – a pristine, joy-filled cultural oasis, a stone’s throw from an environment often times consumed by unease, unrest and palpable injustice.

 The history of Lincoln Hills began in 1922 when the Lincoln Hills Development Company (LHDC) was formed by Denverites E.C.
-Regnier and Roger Ewalt, local entrepreneurs who sought to build a resort in the Rocky Mountains of Colorado for middle class African-Americans.
+Regnier and Robert Ewalt, local entrepreneurs who sought to build a resort in the Rocky Mountains of Colorado for middle class African-Americans.
 At the time of its founding, Lincoln Hills was the only vacation resort west of the Mississippi River catering to African-Americans.
 Only two other resorts in the United States, Idlewild in MI and Oak Bluffs on Martha’s Vineyard, MA, also catered to African-Americans at that time.

 The Lincoln Hills resort area saw several distinctive periods of growth and use.
 The first began in 1925 when Obrey Wendall “Winks” Hamlet and his wife Naomi Hamlet began their construction of Winks Lodge, also known as Winks Panorama, which would become the first full service resort in the growing area.
 Completed in 1928, Winks Lodge consisted of three-stories and (6) bedrooms.
 Over time additional facilities were added to include, Winks Tavern, a honeymoon cabin, the orange cabin, tin house and a three-plex cabin.